fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 It's possible that this was someone in Los Angeles who had just powered down their computer and gone to bed.
 I kept Beaker open at work, checking in from time to time.
-Sometime in the middle of the afternoon, maybe around 14:00 or 15:00, a couple of peers appeared.
+Sometime in the middle of the afternoon, maybe around 15:00, a couple of peers appeared.
-This is also the same time window during which I generally start to sense that Americans are waking and logging on to the internet.
+This is also the same time window during which I generally start to sense (100% unscientifically) that Americans are waking and logging on to the internet.
 The availability of the livestream archive was following the pattern of American web traffic.
 By the end of the day, I had 9 peers and downloaded the archive without